service clamd stop

 We all know that the ClamAV scanner is heavy on CPU-memory resources and should not be used in low-memory Linux systems.
-If you want to disable the ClamAV scanner from your CentOS system, you can refer to the following instructions.
+If you want to disable the ClamAV scanner from your CentOS system, refer to the following instructions.

 Disable ClamAV Service

 The first step is to stop the ClamAV scanner by applying the following command –